oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   A backslash (`\`) is only required when specifying the selector on the command line using `--set`, as shown in the previous example.

+### Install the WebLogic domain resource conversion webhook
+See [install the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}}) for details about the conversion webhook installation.

 ### Set up domain namespaces

 To configure or alter the namespaces that an operator will check for domain resources,